The aim? To develop sustainable freight mobility within urban nodes.

 2. Proven Vital Nodes approach for future cases consisting of an enriched and fine-tuned toolbox, an appraisal methodology, a format for workshops, and a deployment strategy

-3. Validated recommendations on integration of urban nodes in TEN-T core network corridors
+3. Validated recommendations on the integration of urban nodes in TEN-T core network corridors

-The project ran from October 2017 until November 2019 receiving funding from the European Union’s Horizon 2020 research and innovation programme.
+The project was funded by the European Union’s Horizon 2020 research and innovation programme